jeremy-w/ayadn/README.md

 This is easy:

-- Go to [http://dev-lite.jonathonduerig.com](http://dev-lite.jonathonduerig.com) and click the `Authorize` button.
-Copy the token it gives you back.
+- Go to [http://dev-lite.jonathonduerig.com](http://dev-lite.jonathonduerig.com) and click the `Authorize` button, connect with your App.net account then copy the token Dev-Lite gives you back.

 - In any text editor, open the file `token.rb` and paste the token between the ticks: